the1lab/1lab/src/Cat/Displayed/Cocartesian/Weak.lagda.md

     f-lift .lifting = ι!
 ```

-We can prove that our putative lift $\iota = \pi \circ \eta_{X'}$ is weakly
+We can prove that our putative lift $\iota = \pi \circ \eta_{X'}$ is
-cocartesian via a nice equivalence chase.
-First, recall that a map is weakly
+weakly cocartesian via a nice equivalence chase.
+First, recall that $f'$
-cocartesian if and only if precomposition with a vertical map is an [[equivalence]].
+is weakly cocartesian iff. precomposition $- \circ f$ induces an
-Moreover, the universal map of a cartesian fibration is also an equivalence,
+[[equivalence]] on vertical maps.
+Moreover, the universal maps into a
-so by 2-out-of-3 it suffices to show that the function that takes a vertical
+cartesian lift also assemble into an equivalence, so by 2-out-of-3 it
-map $f' : f_{!}(X') \to Y'$ to the universal factorization indicated in the
+suffices to show that the map taking a vertical $f' : f_!(X') \to Y'$ to
-following diagram is an equivalence.
+the dashed composite in the diagram

 ~~~{.quiver}
 \begin{tikzcd}